 TS: Before COVID, the idea was we were all going to be on location, and Akiva would be able to sit there with Larry and figure out every single shot.
 And then the world shut down.
-So Akiva would look at stuff with us remotely, while Larry and I were physically on stage with one technician.
+So Akiva would look at stuff with us remotely, while Larry and I were physically on stage with our virtual production supervisor, Brian Frager.
 I would be in a kind of cubicle, and I would set up the scene for him.
-Then I would send it to our virtual production supervisor, who would set it up in Unreal and get it all going.
-Our virtual camera kit was basically a Vibe in a small Volume.
+Then I would send it to Brian, who would set it up in Unreal and get it all going.
+Our virtual camera kit was basically a Vive in a small Volume.
 We didn’t have a huge stage, but it was large enough to achieve what we needed.
 I would throw on a suit – I could either be Chip or Dale.
 Sometimes we brought in someone else to be the second character.
 If we ever needed to work with each other, we would scale it up so that Chip would be a six-foot person and the world would be ginormous.
 And then I would move around and Larry would film me like he was filming a six-foot person, but in a one-foot world.

 AWN: So were you compositing this previs in an Unreal engine setup?
 Or did it always live within engine?